Make Money with WordPress: The Ultimate List of WordPress Business Ideas

 13. Website Flipping

 A website flip could be as simple as buy-setup-sell.
-But if you’re really looking to make a profit, you’ve got to optimize your website for search and get a steady flow of traffic coming to it.
+But if you’re really looking to make money with WordPress, you’ve got to optimize your website for search and get a steady flow of traffic coming to it.

 If you’re short on time, look into Flippa.
 You can purchase a website that was already built, enhance it with necessary plugins and make other value-add adjustments.
 Then turn it for a profit.